acolomb/qet_terminal_tables/README.md

 A CSS file can be specified using the `--styles` (or shorter `-s`) option.
 Without a further argument, it looks for a file named `styles.css` in the current working directory.
-The included `style-template.css` can be used as a basis to see what styling is possible.
+The included `samples/style-template.css` can be used as a basis to see what styling is possible.

 ### Output to HTML Files ###